quantum-tinkerer/MeanFi/docs/source/tutorial/strained_graphene.md

 This is qualitatively in agreement with Figure 2 from https://arxiv.org/pdf/2104.00573.
 The differences are due to the fact that we have chosen to show a smaller supercell here in order to not have the calculations take too long.

 Now that we have confirmed that the non-interacting model is as we expect we can turn to making the interacting part.
 We only add interactions to the onsite part and then once again use the kwant helper function `build_interacting_syst` to create the interacting system.
+We choose to only include onsite interactions.

 ```{code-cell} ipython3
 def func_hop(site1, site2):